-The 5th CHERISH Interregional Learning and Exchange of Experience Event (ILEEE 5) was planned in Palma (Mallorca, Spain), organized by the CHERISH partner Consell de Mallorca – Sustainability and Environment Department.
-Due to COVID-19 the event has been postponed.
+The 5th CHERISH Interregional Learning and Exchange of Experience Event (ILEEE 5) was planned in Palma (Mallorca, Spain) in 2020.
+Due to COVID-19 the event has been postponed to April 2021.
+It is organised by the CHERISH partner Consell de Mallorca – Sustainability and Environment Department.

 During this event, partners will discover several actions related to the safeguarding and promotion of the cultural heritage linked to fishing communities in Mallorca.
 The exchange of experiences will be focused on:

 - Designing, planning and management of hiking routes in coastal areas as sustainable and cultural tourism products, and discussing the best ways to include fishing communities’ heritage as a cultural resource in these routes.

 - Promoting traditional skills linked to the sea as a job opportunity: marine carpenter, lateen sailing navigation, etc.

 - Preserving cultural heritage by citizenship engagement.